tensorlakeai/indexify/README.md

 ## Contributions
 Please open an issue to discuss new features, or join our Discord group.
 Contributions are welcome, there are a bunch of open tasks we could use help with!

+If you want to contribute on the Rust codebase, please read the [developer readme](docs/docs/develop.md).

 ## Contact
 Join the Discord Server - https://discord.gg/mrXrq3DmV8 <br />